AKS-321d and AKS-425c

 Disease and therapy

 Approximately 80,000 dogs and 80,000 cats per year in the United States are diagnosed with diabetes, with a similar number in the European Union and an increasing number elsewhere.
 Current therapy is indicated for twice-a-day subcutaneous injection and owners generally find the treatment regimen to be onerous and error-prone.
 A significant number of animals are euthanized within one year of diagnosis.
-Clearly, a treatment option offering satisfactory glucose control with once-a-week dosing could provide a significant improvement that owners would welcome.
+Akston’s veterinary insulins, which are designed to provide better glucose control with once-a-week dosing, could provide a significant improvement that owners will welcome.

 Development status and plans

-Akston’s primary responsibilities in the commercialization program are manufacturing development, the preparation of CMC regulatory documentation and submissions, and the provision of AKS-321d and AKS-425c materials for pivotal safety and efficacy studies.
-Dechra is responsible for overseeing the pivotal safety and efficacy studies.
-Dechra has successfully completed the POC study in privately-owned veterinary practices with client-owned diabetic dogs and cats.
+Akston has signed license and supply agreements for its canine (AKS-321d) and feline (AKS-424c) insulins with Dechra Pharmaceuticals PLC.
+Akston’s primary responsibilities in the commercialization programs are manufacturing development, preparation of CMC regulatory documentation, and commercial manufacturing.
+Dechra is responsible for the pivotal safety and efficacy studies, regulatory affairs and commercial sales.
+Dechra has successfully completed several POC studies at privately-owned veterinary practices, with client-owned diabetic dogs and cats.

-Akston will be the sole provider of finished drug product for sale by Dechra world-wide.
-It will use its biologics manufacturing facility to produce finished AKS-321d and AKS-425c drug substance for subsequent filling and finishing.
+Akston will use its biologics manufacturing facility to produce AKS-321d and AKS-425c drug substance for subsequent filling and finishing.
 A key impediment to the commercialization of veterinary biologics has been the high cost of candidate development and production.
 Akston has addressed this by employing a focused, efficient candidate selection and testing program with a production process and facility tailored to the task.